fuj1n/AwesomeMod/README.md

 2. Delete META-INF.
 3. Install Minecraft Forge Universal (recommended build).
 4. If it does not exist already, create a folder called "mods" in the .minecraft folder.
-5. Copy the AwesomeMod folder to the "mods" folder located in .minecraft folder.
+5. Copy the AwesomeMod folder from the archive to the "mods" folder located in .minecraft folder.

 Server Installation
 1. Open minecraft_server.jar in an archive program such as WinRAR or 7-Zip.
 2. Delete META-INF.
 3. Install Minecraft Forge Universal (recommended build).
 4. If it does not exist already, create a folder called "mods" in your server directory.
-5. Copy the AwesomeMod folder to the "mods" folder located in your server directory.
+5. Copy the AwesomeMod folder from the archive to the "mods" folder located in your server directory.

 Mod Description
 ===============